joshw52/joshw52.github.io/_posts/2023-01-31-thm-mustacchio.md

 ![](/img/tryhackme/mustacchio/mustacchio_dontforget.png)

-Going back to the site, entering some text in the input and clicking Submit gives a result at the bottom with name, author, and comment fields:
+In the input field I had found, I entered some text in the input and clicked Submit, after which I saw a result at the bottom with name, author, and comment fields:

 ![](/img/tryhackme/mustacchio/mustacchio_admin_panel_result.png)

-Clicking Submit with nothing in the text input gives an alert message telling us to put in XML code:
+I also tried clicking Submit with nothing in the text input, which gave an alert message telling me to put in XML code:

 ![](/img/tryhackme/mustacchio/mustacchio_admin_panel_blank.png)

-Inputing the XML code from `dontforget.bak` gives a result with a filled in name, author, and comment:
+I used the XML code from `dontforget.bak`, and the page filled in the name, author, and comment:

 ![](/img/tryhackme/mustacchio/mustacchio_admin_panel_xml.png)